Education Secretary pledges to tackle ‘chronic’ skills shortages

 Education Secretary Bridget Phillipson has pledged to tackle “chronic” skills shortages and provide a range of pathways for young people.

-The Government has proposed to abolish the Institute for Apprenticeships and Technical Education (IfATE) and replace it with a new arm’s length body, Skills England.
+The Government has plans to abolish the Institute for Apprenticeships and Technical Education (IfATE) and replace it with a new arm’s length body called Skills England.

+MPs backed the proposal 317 votes to 55, majority 262, at its second reading.

-Shadow education secretary Laura Trott branded this a “very bad idea” and warned it will mean the Secretary of State “has carte blanche to do whatever she likes” with further education.
+Shadow education secretary Laura Trott had earlier branded it a “very bad idea” and warned it will mean the Secretary of State “has carte blanche to do whatever she likes” with further education.

 Ms Phillipson said the Institute for Apprenticeships and Technical Education (IfATE) (Transfer of Functions etc) Bill will pave the way for a new “system that supports everyone”.